-Here at Tom's Guide, we have a list of steps we take before we post a new deal for our readers.
-Below, we've shared a few of our favorite tricks to help you separate the duds from the true bargains.
+Here at Tom's Guide, we have a list of steps we take before we post a new deal for our readers and below we're sharing our favorite tricks to help you find the absolute best deals available this holiday season.

 1. Use comparison engines to cross-check prices

 One of the easiest ways to separate deals from duds is with the help of a price comparison engine.
 Price comparison engines collect product and price information from a variety of retailers and display the results on a single page where shoppers can sort and compare prices.
-Google Shopping is the most popular price engine, but other sites such as ShopSavvy and PriceGrabber also provide similar information, making it easy to compare and contrast prices among retailers.
+Google Shopping is one of the most popular price engines, but other sites such as PriceGrabber also provide similar information, making it easy to compare and contrast prices among retailers.

-Many of these sites, such as ShopSavvy, have add-on tools that install straight into your browser, so price checking is as easy as clicking an icon in your browser’s toolbar.
-If you're on the go, check out mobile deal and price comparison apps like ShopSavvy, BuyVia and Scan Life.
-(Full disclosure: ShopSavvy is owned by Purch, our parent company.)
+Many of these sites, have add-on tools that can be installed straight into your browser, so price checking is as easy as clicking an icon in your browser's toolbar.
+If you're shopping on the go, check out mobile deal and price comparison apps like BuyVia.

 However, there are some caveats to keep in mind.
 First, no price comparison engine is capable of crawling every retailer.
 Google Shopping, for instance, traditionally doesn't provide Amazon prices.
 So your best bet is to use these search engines in conjunction with one another.
-You'll also want to check the manufacturer's direct website in the off chance that they have a better price than the retailer.
+You'll also want to check the manufacturer's direct website in the off chance that they have a better price.

 3. Watch out for bogus price drops

-Nothing catches a shopper’s attention like the words "50 percent off."
-It’s an age-old retail strategy that’s especially misused during the holidays.
+Nothing catches a shopper's attention like the words "50 percent off."
+It's an age-old retail strategy that's especially misused during big shopping events such as Black Friday.
 But how can you tell whether that 50 percent off is legit or not?

 The first thing you should do is verify the original price at the manufacturer’s website.
 Apple, Dell, Lenovo, Samsung, and others have online shops where they list the full retail prices of their products.
-Alternatively, you can check the competition’s price.
-If you’re unsure of a Best Buy price drop, navigate to Amazon and see what price they're offering or vice versa.
+Alternatively, you can check the competition's price.
+For instance, if you’re unsure of Amazon's price, navigate to Best Buy or Walmart and see what price they're offering.
 Retailers have a bad habit of inflating prices and then offering "discounts," but with a little bit of research, it should be clear whether the price in question is truly a good deal.

-4. Check user ratings and beware of fake reviews
+4. Check user ratings and use Fakespot to vet them

 The battle against fake online reviews has been long and arduous.
 Although both Amazon and the Federal Trade Commission are fighting to curtail bogus reviews, it's impossible to know for certain if any individual user review or comment is legit.
 Even so-called “verified” reviews could be counterfeit, making it difficult for shoppers to find a trusting voice online.